Reporting to students and family

 - Engagement feedback, including work you may complete at forum ako, Leaving to Learn activities, the online timetable of classes, online programs etc.

 - Feedback within My Korowai on Te Kura Mātāpono, your development of dispositions for living, wellbeing and learning.

 Te Kura Mātāpono are the principles we follow when working with you.
 These principles help you develop ways of approaching your learning, work, social, sporting and cultural activities - all of the things you do in your everyday lives.

 - Go into each of your courses in My Te Kura (including My Korowai, if available).

 - Click on 'My Stuff' in the Navigation bar then click on 'My Reporting'.

 From here you can see feedback and results.
 There is also a 'Print' button which allows you to save the report as a PDF.
 We recommend that you do this at the end of each year (or earlier if you leave Te Kura mid-year).

-For more detailed information, watch this video about continuous reporting:
+For more detailed information, watch the following video about continuous reporting.